Client Services Charter

 When allocating client referrals for service provision, the following priorities are considered:

-When any of these circumstances are present, the person taking the referral will consult with one of the following: the Allied Health Manager, a Discipline Lead or the General Manager of Client Services to determine an appropriate priority of service.
+When any of these circumstances are present, the person taking the referral will consult with one of the following: the Client Service Manager or the General Manager of Client Services to determine an appropriate priority of service.

 Referral